-The City of Botany Bay's residential areas contain a range of housing styles from high density centres around Mascot Railway Station, to low density residential dwelling houses.
+The Bayside's residential areas contain a range of housing styles from high density centres around Mascot Railway Station, to low density residential dwelling houses.
 An important factor in managing the desired future character of the City is understanding that all areas have their unique qualities and these qualities are to be maintained.
 Part 8 - Character Precincts provides a description of each character precinct within the City and identifies and defines the existing and Desired Future Character.